Cart (0)

 Let's add some items.

-Now that you know about the different approaches to weaning, let’s see whether your baby is developmentally ready to start his or her solid food journey.
+Now that you know about the different approaches to weaning, let’s see whether your baby is developmentally ready to start their baby solid food journey.

-Before solid foods are introduced, babies must be developmentally and physically ready so as to avoid choking accidents and to help them develop a positive relationship with food.
+Before introducing solids, babies must be developmentally and physically ready so as to avoid choking accidents and to help them develop a positive relationship with food.
+Parents often wonder about the signs of readiness for solids or how to spot the right signs to start weaning — these are crucial for ensuring safety and enjoyment when offering semi solid food for babies.

 When your baby starts to reach out and grab objects, it's a sign that they are developing hand-eye coordination.
-This skill will be important for self-feeding.
+This skill will be important for self-feeding once you begin starting baby on solids.

-If your baby seems curious or interested in food, this is a good sign that they are ready to start exploring new tastes and textures.
+If your baby seems curious or interested in food, this is a strong sign that they are ready to start exploring new tastes and textures through semi solid food for babies.

 If your baby is not showing any of these 4 signs, that’s completely okay.
 Don’t compare your baby to other babies.
 Your baby will get there soon!